SpellholdStudios/1pp/README.md

       - xoband03.itm (Eilistraee's Boon +1): same fixes for opcodes #33, 34, 35, 36 & 37.
 Fixed wrong coding op#31: parameter1 originally set to 110, should be 10, and parameter2 switched from 2 to 0 to match item description (+10% magic damage resistance).
       - xoband04.itm (Circlet of the Archmagi): same fixes for opcodes #33, 34, 35, 36 & 37.
 Added one missing equipped effects (`LPM ADD_ITEM_EQEFFECT #19`).
     - weapons specific fixes (400_update_bgii_weapons.tpa):
+      - Added IR compatibility for throwing axes, daggers and hammers if variant a and/or b items are detected: ax1h08.itm (Hangard's Axe +2), ax1h09.itm (Rifthome Axe +3), ax1h10.itm (Azuredge +3), ax1h16.itm (K'logarath +4), dagg11.itm (Boomerang Dagger +2), dagg12.itm (Firetooth +3), hamm06.itm (Dwarven Thrower +3) and hamm09.itm (Crom Faeyr +5).
       - dagg12.itm (Firetooth +3): fixed typos in `LPM ~pulse~` macro (redundant setr variable set to 152 and 189 should be setg and setb, otherwise they overwrite the setr value and don't set the correct setg and setb values).
+      - dagg21.itm & dagg22.itm (Daggers of the Star): restored their original colors as component #200 reverted to their original inventory icon IDAGG21, this patch would give them wrong colors.
       - halb08.itm (Duskblade +2): fixed a typo patching halb06 instead of halb08.
       - hamm10.itm & hamm11.itm (Runehammers): new 1pp_hammers_icons setting gives the choice to assign it, or not, the Borok's Fist's icon.
     - miscellaneous specific fixes (400_update_bgii_misc.tpa):